DarkStar4758/darkmud/README.md

 * Fix casting, make it so you don't need quotes

+* Put in Hero Classes and set last multi to choose a hero class

 IDEAS:
 -----------------------------------------------
 * Hero Classes: Thug, Scientist, Doctor, Marine

-* Re-mort system, 3 base classes, 1 hero class for total level of 200.